io-gui/io/README.md

 ## UI framework for computer graphics on the web

-Io is a UI framework for computer graphics on the web.
-It implements custom elements, virtual DOM, data binding and a simple data-flow design.
-It comes with a collection of UI elements suitable for use with other frameworks.
+Io is a UI framework for computer graphics applications on the web.
+It supports virtual DOM, reactive rendering and data binding.
+It comes with a collection of UI elements for interactions, menus, layout and presentation.

 For a quick start, read the [getting started guide and live demos](https://io-gui.dev/#page=docs).